 Curriculum

-All staff aim to serially progress our trainees through each transplant operation until you are able to complete the operation on your own.
-Of course, each fellow progresses at their own rate, but our job as educators is to understand this and to give more responsibility and autonomy as you become ready for it.
+All staff aim to serially progress you through each transplant operation until you are able to complete the operation on your own.
+Of course, you will progress at your own rate, but our job as educators is to understand this and to give more responsibility and autonomy as you become ready for it.

 Clinical training